 2: ‘What Are You Doing?’ – Guessing Game

 Once students have been shown how to make present progressive sentences, this guessing game is a great way to practice.
 This activity is a ‘Hidden Picture’ style game in which students must guess what action the picture is depicting as it is slowly revealed.

 HOW TO PLAY

 Play the video in class.
-There are 10 questions.
+There are ten questions.
 Each question asks ‘What is he doing?’, ‘What is she doing?’, or ‘What are they doing?’.

-After each question, students are shown a picture which is hidden behind some colored shapes.
+After each question, students are shown a picture that is hidden behind some colored shapes.
 As the shapes slowly disappear, students must guess what he/she is doing in the picture.